dadi/docs/docs/cdn.md

 `http://cdn.somedomain.tech/thumbnail/image-filename.png`

 ## Delivery Routes

-> Let CDN choose the recipe based on device, network, location or language
+Delivery Routes allow you to let CDN choose the appropriate recipe based on device, network, location or language.

 Routes allow CDN to make a decision about which [Delivery Recipe](/cdn/concepts/recipes/) to use for the current request, based on a set of configurable conditions.